betty-lang/betty/README.md

 ---

+> ⚠️ **This is the old tree-walk interpreter for Betty.**
+It has been replaced by a new bytecode-based VM: [betty](https://github.com/betty-lang/betty)

 Betty is a dynamic programming language designed for prototyping purposes.
 It supports various data types, has a standard library, and offers a simple and intuitive syntax.
 For more information, please refer to the [official Betty documentation](https://betty-lang.github.io/betty-docs/).

 ## Quick Start